facundoolano/google-play-scraper/README.md

 ### reviews(opts)
 Retrieves a page of reviews for a specific application.
 Options:

-* `id`: Unique application id for Google Play. (e.g. id=com.mojang.minecraftpe maps to Minecraft: Pocket Edition game).
+* `appId`: Unique application id for Google Play. (e.g. id=com.mojang.minecraftpe maps to Minecraft: Pocket Edition game).
 * `sort` (defaults to `'newest'`): The way the reviews are going to be sorted.
 Accepted values are:
   * `'newest'`
   * `'rating'`